Julius-Java/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2-hellofile - displays the content of a file 3-twofiles - displays content of two files
 4-lastlines - displays the last 10 lines of /etc/passwd
+5-firstlines - displays the first 10 lines of /etc/passwd